d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Sluggification of file name components] See section 5.2

 [The file-naming scheme] See section 5

+[Custom sluggification to remove non-ASCII characters] See section 5.3.1

+5.3.1 Custom sluggification to remove non-ASCII characters ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  A common use-case for Denote is to rename files such as videos downloaded from the Internet.
+Sometimes, those files have Unicode characters that (i) not all fonts support and (ii) create all sorts of problems with pattern matching, such as when searching through file names.

+  By default, Denote does not remove Unicode characters because users may actually want them (e.g. Latin characters with accents).
+Those who do, however, wish to keep everything limited to the ASCII range can use the following in their Emacs configuration ([User-defined sluggification of file name components]).

+  ┌────
+  │ ;; These are the same as the default Denote sluggification functions, │ ;; except they remove all non-ASCII characters.
+  │ (defun my-denote-sluggify-title (str)
+  │   (downcase
+  │    (denote--slug-hyphenate
+  │     (denote--slug-no-punct
+  │      (denote-slug-keep-only-ascii str)))))
+  │
+  │ (defun my-denote-sluggify-signature (str)
+  │   (downcase
+  │    (denote--slug-put-equals
+  │     (denote--slug-no-punct-for-signature
+  │      (denote-slug-keep-only-ascii str)
+  │      "-+"))))
+  │
+  │ (defun my-denote-sluggify-keyword (str)
+  │   (downcase
+  │    (replace-regexp-in-string
+  │     "-" ""
+  │     (denote--slug-hyphenate
+  │      (denote--slug-no-punct
+  │       (denote-slug-keep-only-ascii str))))))
+  │
+  │ (defcustom denote-file-name-slug-functions
+  │   '((title . my-denote-sluggify-title)
+  │     (signature . my-denote-sluggify-signature)
+  │     (keyword . my-denote-sluggify-keyword)))
+  └────

+[User-defined sluggification of file name components] See section 5.3

 5.4 Features of the file-naming scheme for searching or filtering